NdumTessy/alx-zero_day/0x03-git/README.md

-I am changing my readme datials to new one
+I am changing my readme datials to new one.